fjames86/climbe/README.md

 a Lisp skeleton for the CIM classes required.

 For schema which are only distributed in MOF (e.g. SMI-S schema) you can either convert it to XML using some other tool (e.g. OpenPegasus) or type the Lisp in by hand.
+Because of this there is no MOF compiler.
+All CIM classes must be added to Lisp using DEFCIM-CLASS.

 Client
 -------